 // Naturally, only interned strings can be compared with ==

-object as it doesn’t implement the Iterable
+For-Each loop doesnโt work on String object as it doesnโt implement the Iterable interface.

 The below works in C++ but not in Java: